simphony/simphony-mayavi/doc/source/engine.rst

 Batch scripting
 ---------------

-Mayavi mlab library provides an easy way to visualise data in a script in ways similar to the matplotlib's pylab module.
+Mayavi `mlab` library provides an easy way to visualise data in a script in ways similar to the matplotlib's pylab module.
 As illustrated with examples in :ref:`cuds_source_examples`, the user can easily adapt SimPhoNy CUDS datasets, files, or engines into a native Mayavi `Source` object, and then make use of the `mlab` library to set up the visualisation.
-More details on how to use the `mlab` can be found on its documentation_.
+More details on how to use `mlab` can be found on its documentation_.

 .. _documentation: http://docs.enthought.com/mayavi/mayavi/mlab.html